prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

 confronting it on the material plane is categorically different.
-He has been responsible for planning and executing the accumulation through appropriation that has led to this moment of confrontation, having “watched it harvested...watched it hauled to the railway,” and now intends to revel in his success by watching “as it pour[s] into the hold of the ship” and as that ship sails away---it is a depiction of the entire supply line from the perspective of the financier.
-But the reduction of Behrman to an individual here---it is the first time he is humanized, the first time his emotions are on view---makes a distinction between the man and the system in which he has played the crucial role.
+He has been responsible for planning and executing the accumulation through appropriation that has led to this moment of confrontation, having “watched it harvested" and "watched it hauled to the railway,” and now he intends to revel in his success by watching “as it pour[s] into the hold of the ship” and as that ship sails away.
+It is a depiction of the entire supply line from the perspective of the financier.
+But the reduction of Behrman to an individual here---it is the first time he is humanized, the first time he exists emotionally or as a subjectivity---makes a distinction between the man and the system in which he has played the crucial role.
 Having created this assemblage, he removes himself from it, and thus sees it from without.